bgeng777/flink-ai-extended/flink-ai-flow/wiki_doc/Tutorial.md

 ```

 ## Prepare Project Directory
-Before writing the workflow, we should prepare a project directory whose structure is as follows:
+Before writing the workflow, we should prepare a project directory as follows:

 ```
 tutorial_project/